Discussion Papers 2007. No. 58.

 different social groups and their preferences of residential site selection is the

+major result of our research.
 Our research data are indicating a high ratio of low

 social classes intending to leave the city centre select socially low-ranked urban